radiantearth/stac-spec/extensions/tiled-assets/README.md

 ### Pixel Buffer Object

-Pixel buffer objects allow the definition of image boundarys, so that the internal tiles may overlap.
+Pixel buffer objects allow the definition of image boundaries, so that the internal tiles may overlap.
 When using this information, the clients may be able to reduce the number of requests.

 | Field Name    | Type    | Description                                                                                                        |
 | ------------- | ------- | ------------------------------------------------------------------------------------------------------------------ |